Top 8 Engrossing Games Like "Sekiro: Shadows Die Twice"

 Unlike the game’s title might suggest, you're not going to die only twice; dying and learning from your mistakes is a part of this game, something you can't overlook if you want to have a good time.
 Death is always around the corner if you're not careful, as this game is almost sadistic at times.

 Since you're here, however, my understanding is, you relish death in these Souls-like games.
 You understand how it works.
-So, let's find you some more games like Sekiro: Shadows Die Twice to keep your masochistic side content.
+So, let's find you some more games similar to Sekiro: Shadows Die Twice to keep your masochistic side content.

 Games Similar to "Sekiro: Shadows Die Twice"